jgm/citeproc/README.md

 integrated citation support and bibliography format conversion (so the pandoc-citeproc filter will no longer be necessary).

-At this point, the library still fails some of the tests from the CSL test suite (94/845).
-However, most of the failures are on minor corner cases.
-And because the library already passes many more CSL tests than pandoc-citeproc did, it seemed worth publishing an early version even before all these bugs are ironed out.

 [CSL]: https://docs.citationstyles.org/en/stable/specification.html

 ## How to use it